albinje/albinje.github.io/README.md

 ### Hey <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="25px">
 My name is Albin Joseph, I am a postdoctoral research scholar working on observational cosmology at [Arizona State University](https://www.asu.edu/).
-My research areas include 21cm intensity mapping, CMB data analysis, observational constraints on the dark energy models, exact solutions of cosmological models and applying machine learning techniques in the cosmological scenarios.
+My research areas include 21cm intensity mapping, CMB data analysis, observational constraints on the dark energy models, and applying machine learning techniques in the cosmological scenarios.
 I enjoy physics, coding in different languages and GPU computing.
 Other than that, I love adventure and also a passionate badminton player.

 ### Some of my favourite tools